jogubo/oc-epicevents/README.md

 - Can read `Client` with API
 - Can read and update `Event` with API

-*Can update only if user is support contact and event date has not passe.*
+*Can update only if user is support contact and event date has not passed.*